Copy an Amazon EC2 AMI

 include your user-defined AMI tags when copying the AMI.

-System tags (prefixed with aws:
+System tags (prefixed with aws:) and

 user-defined tags that are attached by other AWS accounts